spawaskar-cora/cora-docs/docs/user-guide/skeletalelements.md

    - Inventory Completed Status
    - Reviewed Status

-  The measurements pane display the following measurements for a given bone:
+The measurements pane display various measurements of the given bone.
+The following are the measurements for a given bone Radius:
 - Rad_01 Maximum Length
 - Rad_02 Maximum Diameter of the Radius at Midshaft
 - Rad_03 Minimum Diameter of the Radius at Midshaft